Soccer-World-Netherlands face early reminder of bitter disappointment

-June 5 Netherlands will be presented with an immediate reminder of the heartbreak they suffered four years ago when they start the World Cup with a rematch of the 2010 final against Spain in Salvador on the second day of the tournament.
+AMSTERDAM, April 28 Netherlands will be presented with an immediate reminder of the heartbreak they suffered four years ago when they start the World Cup with a rematch of the 2010 final against Spain in Salvador on the opening day of the tournament.

-The match in north-east Brazil next Friday, is a heavyweight start to the campaign for the Dutch who have many key elements left in their team from the extra-time defeat in Johannesburg four years ago, but also a clutch of younger and less experienced players.
+The match in north-east Brazil on June 13, is a heavyweight start to the campaign for the Dutch who have many key elements left in their team from the extra-time defeat in Johannesburg four years ago, but also a clutch of younger and less experienced players.

 The key encounter in Group B for the Dutch could come after they have played Spain and Australia, in Sao Paulo on June 23, when they meet Chile at the conclusion of a tough opening round.